davidfstr/webcrystal/README.md

 * The requested resource will be fetched from the origin server and added to the archive if:
     * (1) it is not already archived,
-    * (2) a `Cache-Control=no-cache` header is specified, or
+    * (2) a `Cache-Control=no-cache` request header is specified, or
-    * (3) a `Pragma=no-cache` header is specified.
+    * (3) a `Pragma=no-cache` request header is specified.
 * The newly archived resource will be returned to the client, with all URLs in HTTP headers and content rewritten to point to the proxy.
+* If there was problem communicating with the origin server, returns:
+    * HTTP 502 (Bad Gateway), with an HTML page that provides a link to the online version of the content.

 If in offline mode:

 * If the resource is in the archive, it will be returned to the client, with all URLs in HTTP headers and content rewritten to point to the proxy.
-* If the resource is not in the archive, an HTTP 503 (Service Unavailable) response will be returned, with an HTML page that provides a link to the online version of the content.
+* If the resource is not in the archive, returns:
+    * HTTP 503 (Service Unavailable), with an HTML page that provides a link to the online version of the content.

 ### `POST,GET /_online`